datuhealth/floating-label/README.md

 });
 ```

-If you're running a singple page app and need to re-run floatingLabel when a new view is rendered, use `evaluateInputs`
+If you're running a single page app and need to re-run floatingLabel when a new view is rendered, use `evaluateInputs`

 ```javascript
 floatingLabel.evaluateInputs();